What is 6QRC? (Professional Introduction)

 For Students

-6QRC gives students a stable lens for seeing the full structure of any math problem.
+6QRC gives students a stable way to see the structure of any math problem.

 Before solving, they can name: